FOREX-Dollar weakens as market optimism lifts riskier currencies | Business

 FOREX-Dollar weakens as market optimism lifts riskier currencies

-The safe-haven dollar started the week near two-week lows on Monday, as optimism about COVID-19 vaccine rollouts and a planned $1.9 trillion U.S. stimulus package drove up riskier currencies and stock markets across Europe and Asia.
-Among the gainers versus the weaker dollar, the British pound broke $1.39 for the first time in nearly three years while commodity currencies strengthened, including the South African rand, which hit a one-year high.
+The U.S. dollar held near two-week lows on Monday, as optimism about COVID-19 vaccine rollouts and a planned $1.9 trillion U.S. stimulus package offered a boost to riskier currencies, stock markets and commodity prices.
+Among the gainers versus the weaker dollar, the British pound broke $1.39 for the first time in nearly three years , helped by expectations that the success of the UK's COVID-19 vaccination programme could enable the economy to open up and rebound.

-The improved risk appetite was also reflected in equities, with European indexes rising after Japanese stocks surged to a more than 30-year high earlier in the day.
-Many financial markets in Asia remained closed on Monday for Lunar New Year, and U.S. stock markets will be shut for Presidents Day.
+The offshore-traded Chinese yuan continued its recent rise and was on the cusp of breaking above 6.39 per dollar for the first time since June 2018.
+Commodity currencies strengthened too, with the South African rand touching a one-year high.
+The Norwegian crown and the Australian dollar reached their highest levels in three weeks against the greenback .

-The world's most popular cryptocurrency had rallied 25% last week, boosted by endorsements from Tesla and BNY Mellon .
-The Chinese yuan reached its strongest level since June 2018 at 6.4010 per dollar in the offshore market.
+The world's most popular cryptocurrency rallied 25% last week, boosted by endorsements from Tesla and BNY Mellon .

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)